An interview with a midwife from Ghana

 Preserving and Developing DNA and Culture of an Ethnic Group

 Multicultural countries and communities come with genetic and cultural intermixing of different nations and races.
 Mixing genetics by a way of interracial marriages is a big step, both for a nation and individuals.
 There are groups within well-known successful nations who don’t accept it — Jewish, Indian, Muslim.
 Many other nations promote national preservation in a softer way.
 The main purpose of this restriction is to preserve your own culture in your generation and pass it to the next generation.
 It is a human right to decide what children you want to have and it is a human right to live in the national environment you want.
 There are studies that show that there could be a risk to physical and mental health and wellbeing for children of interracial marriages.
-Intermixing genetics of different nations is another pole of interbreeding with close relatives.
-Healthy balance must be somewhere in the middle.
-My research resulted in the opinion that human genetics may not be improved by ethnic groups that are very distant from each other.
+To start I should say that producing offspring between members of different nations should be researched properly first by honest scientists.
+We can observe nature to some extent to get an idea what results it may bring.
+It looks to me that decisions of bringing different genes into single body should be taken seriously, as it leads to mixing of physical and psychological frameworks developed by different nations.
+How different genes are going to mix?
+Will it work?
+This needs to be answered by scientists first.

 Careful consideration should be given to couples of mixed race when choosing to have children, so as not to confuse them as to which culture they belong to.
 A strong nation is a culture that embraces their cultural heritage.
 When people want to find someone to marry, it presents less challenges when they stay within their community to preserve their culture.
 This is how you maintain the integrity of your nation.
-If people start to marry people from distant nations or different races, inevitably their own nation will cease to exist.
+If people massively start to marry people from distant nations or different races, their own nation will loose the original form and traits.
 It is important to emphasise the gravity of this decision for any nation.
 The outcome will be a cultural homogenisation which will replace original authentic cultures.
 Due to cultural homogenisation, there will be greater cultural difficulties, the outcome of which can not be foreseen or calculated.

 Human DNA can evolve over generations in amazing and unique ways.
 I wish to consider for a moment the human potential for development within the same ethnic group.
-Let’s consider for a moment a family of pianists that marry only pianists from the same ethnic group that share the same national foundation of the musical world, combining different outlooks of both families within this ethnicity.
-Over several generations they can master their skill in a family of pianists with parents teaching their children.
+Let’s consider for a moment a family of pianists that marry only pianists from the same ethnic group that share the same national foundation of the musical world, combining different outlooks of both families within single ethnicity.
+Over several generations they can master their skill with parents teaching their children.
 Just imagine what they can accomplish in ten generations and how valuable their music could be to their community.

 A Human Right to Live in an Authentic Ethnic Community or Country